The Adventures of Tintin: Parody and pastiche

 Other parodies have been produced for political reasons: for instance, Tintin in Iraq lampoons the world politics of the early 21st century, with Hergé's character General Alcazar representing President of the United States George W. Bush.
 Written by the pseudonymous Jack Daniels, Breaking Free (1989) is a revolutionary socialist comic set in Britain during the 1980s, with Tintin and his uncle (modelled after Captain Haddock) being working class Englishmen who turn to socialism in order to oppose the capitalist policies of the Conservative Party government of Margaret Thatcher.
 When first published in Britain, it caused an outrage in the mainstream press, with one paper issuing the headline that "Commie nutters turn Tintin into picket yob!"

 Other comic creators have chosen to create artistic stories that are more like fan fiction than parody.
 The Swiss artist Exem created the irreverent comic adventures of Zinzin, what The Guardian calls "the most beautifully produced of the pastiches."
 Similarly, Canadian cartoonist Yves Rodier has produced a number of Tintin works, none of which have been authorised by the Hergé Foundation, including a 1986 "completion" of the unfinished Tintin and Alph-art, which he drew in Hergé's ligne claire style.

 The response to these parodies has been mixed in the Tintinological community.
 Many despise them, seeing them as an affront to Hergé's work.
 Nick Rodwell of the Hergé Foundation took this view, declaring that "none of these copyists count as true fans of Hergé.
 If they were, they would respect his wishes that no one but him draw Tintin's adventures".
 Where possible, the foundation has taken legal action against those known to be producing such items.
 Others have taken a different attitude, considering such parodies and pastiches to be tributes to Hergé, and collecting them has become a "niche specialty".

+As of 1 January 2025, Tintin and other characters appearing in the 1929 comic strips have entered the public domain in the United States, but not in Hergé's native Belgium, which will be in 2054.
+The French artist Fabrice Sapolsky has announced his plans for a 1929 Tintin reboot.

+However, for Alain Berenboom, lawyer for the Hergé Foundation, according to the Berne Convention, Tintin will enter the public domain in 2034.